 As a career mentor and coach, she has dedicated herself to developing talent within SmithBucklin and the industry as a whole.
 She challenges colleagues to think and act beyond their current capabilities.
 As a result, she has mentored more than a dozen of award-winning young professionals honored by Association Forum and the International Association of Exhibitions and Events.

-Carol serves as chair of the Education Foundation of PCMA, the leading association for business event strategists.
-She serves as a board member of the Marriott Hotel Advisory Board, board member for Destinations International Partner Advisory Council, and co-chair of INCON (a global partnership of event management companies).
-She also serves as board secretary on the Policy Board of the Helping Hand Center, a nonprofit serving children and adults with developmental disabilities in the greater Chicago area.
+Carol is the current chair of the PCMA Foundation, overseeing scholarship awards and industry research for business event strategists.
+She serves as a member of several industry boards, including the Marriott Hotel Advisory Board and Destinations International Partner Advisory Council, and she is the co-chair of INCON (a global partnership of event management companies).
+She also serves as board secretary of the Helping Hand Center, a nonprofit serving children and adults with developmental disabilities in the greater Chicago area.